NicholasBly/PrivateInternetAccess-WiFi-disable-on-boot/README.md

 - If the script isn't detecting the VPN connection, try adjusting the screen coordinates and color in the script.
 - Ensure that the path to the PIA executable is correct.
-- If WiFi isn't being disabled or enabled, make sure you're running the script with administrator privileges.
+- If WiFi or Ethernet isn't being disabled or enabled, make sure you're running the script with administrator privileges.
+- For Ethernet users: If the script isn't working, verify that you've correctly identified and used your Ethernet interface name in the script.

 ## Contributing